 How Should I Store Sesame Oil?

-How Long Does Chamgireum Stay Good?
+How Long Does Sesame Oil Stay Good?

-Where Can I Buy Toasted Sesame Oil?
+Where Can I Buy Chamgireum?

 You can buy toasted sesame oil in any well-stocked grocery store.
 Instead of looking in the oil section of the store (where you will find olive, grapeseed, avocado, and canola oil), shop in the Asian section of the International food aisle.

 You can also buy Korean toasted sesame oil in any Asian grocery store such as H-Mart.
-Or, you can buy it online via stores like Amazon
+Or, you can buy it online via stores like Amazon.

-If you would like to read more about cooking, you can find further recipes on our blog.
-We listed some of our favorite Carving A Journey Korean recipes below!
-For reference, many recipes are influenced by our blended Korean and Southern heritage.
+If you would like to read more about cooking, you can find recipes as well as further Korean ingredient articles on my blog.
+I listed some of our favorite Carving A Journey recipes below!
+For reference, many recipes are influenced by my family’s blended Korean and Southern heritage.

-Further Carving A Journey Korean Recipes:
+Further Carving A Journey Recipes:

-And, finally, we would love to hear from you through our social media as well!
-You can follow us at @carvingajourney on Instagram, Facebook, and Pinterest.
-I also started a vlog Youtube channel!
-Or, if you would like more articles like these, you can subscribe to our blog by joining our mailing list.
-We hope you enjoyed learning about chamgireum, otherwise known as toasted sesame oil!
+If you have any questions or comments, you can also email me at [email protected].
+And, finally, I would love to hear from you through my social media as well!
+You can follow me at @carvingajourney on Instagram, Facebook, and Pinterest.
+I also started a vlog YouTube channel with my husband!
+Or, if you would like more articles like these, you can subscribe to the blog by joining the mailing list.
+Let me know if you try cooking with toasted sesame oil.
 Thank you so much for stopping by!